pieroxy/conkw/doc/CONCEPTS.md

 * A day is defined as being 24 hours.
 * An hour is defined as being 60 minutes.
 * A minute is defined as being 60 seconds.
-* You cannot combine several units in the same string.
-To express one minute and 30 seconds, you must use the seconds unit and write `90s`.
+* You cannot combine several units in the same string, and every number is an integer.
+To express one minute and 30 seconds, you can use the seconds unit and write `90s`.
+You cannot write `1m30s` or `1.5m`

 ## Credentials